man-group/dtale/README.md

 # FYI: this will clear any front-end settings you have at the time for this process (filter, sorts, formatting)
 d.data = tmp

+# Get raw dataframe w/ any sorting or edits made through the UI
+d.data

+# Get raw dataframe similar to '.data' along with any filters applied using the UI
+d.view_data

 # Shutting down D-Tale process
 d.kill()